sadedil/HorizontalPrivilegeEscalationDemo/README.md

 }
 ```

-The base class contains an `abstract Initialize` method that you need override
+The base class contains an `abstract Initialize` method that you need override:

 ```csharp
 public override void Initialize(AnalysisContext context)